jgddesigns/stateshaper/CONTRIBUTING.md

-# Contributing to Morphic Semantic Engine (MSE)
+# Contributing to Stateshaper

-The MSE can do a lot on its own, but does even better with MSE Plugins!
+Stateshaper can do a lot on its own, but does even better with Shaper Plugins!

 Plugins are intended to define what events are called using the engine.
 This can be specific to each app, but can also apply to other app's with similar logic.

 Plugins for random events, ratings based personaliation, pure compression and structured output are planned to be released as standard universal add-ons to the library.

-If a user can some up with their own specialized MSE Plugin, sharing it would be appreciated!
-The open source aspect of the MSE is encouraged.
+If a user can some up with their own specialized Shaper Plugin, sharing it would be appreciated!
+The open source aspect of Stateshaper is encouraged.

 Here is an example of how a plugin is used:

-MSE can create continued meaningful output using very little memory.
+Stateshaper can create continued meaningful output using very little memory.

 The ouput created needs to be defined somehow.